hdachev/fakeredis/README.md

 To solve this,
 whenever there is no documented sort order for a given Redis command's multi-bulk reply, sort the output before asserting equality to ensure your tests run everywhere.

+Another major difference is that commands that accept modifier parameters, such as `SORT key [BY pattern] [LIMIT offset count] [GET pattern [GET pattern ...]]
+[ASC|DESC] [ALPHA] [STORE destination]` currently only accept these parameters in the order that is stated in the documentation.
+For example,
+in Redis it appears to be perfectly legitimate to have `SORT myset ALPHA LIMIT 0 5`, but in fakeredis this will currently return a syntax error.

+I'm open to discussion on both points.

 ### Implemented subset: